while-true-do/ansible-skeleton/README.md

 ansible-galaxy init --role-skeleton=/path/to/skeleton role-name
 ```

-So, if you want to create the repo "ansible-role-cool-stuff", which is similar to while-true-do.cool-stuff, you can do:
+So, if you want to create the repository "ansible-role-cool-stuff", which is similar to while-true-do.cool-stuff, you can do:

 ```
 ansible-galaxy init --role-skeleton=/path/to/skeleton role-name